burubur/burubur.github.io/src/posts/iqra.md

 title: "Iqra'"
 ---

-## IQRA'

-We will cover some basic definition about Iqra'

-### Definition
+## Definition

 Iqra' != Reading

-Iqra' == Transfering the knowledge from the writer to a reader
+Iqra' == A process that transfers the understanding from a writer to a reader.